asseco-pst/watch-your-language/async.md

 **Event Loop** is a JavaScript concurrency model that is  is quite different from models in other languages like C and Java.

-The event loop got its name because of how it's usually implemented, which usually resembles:
+It got its name because of how it's usually implemented, which usually resembles:
 ```javascript
 while (queue.waitForMessage()) {
   queue.processNextMessage();